 Crisp yet tender with bursts of sweet and savory flavors, Kinpira Renkon, or Japanese Lotus Root Stir-Fry, is a classic home-cooked side dish.

-One of the reasons I love about Japanese home-cooked meals is that root vegetables are used in a whole range of dishes.
+One of the reasons I love Japanese home-cooked meals is that root vegetables are used in a whole range of dishes.
 From gobo (burdock root), renkon (lotus root), satoimo (taro root), daikon radish, sweet potatoes to yam, each one of them has its unique flavor profiles and nutrient qualities.
 When it comes to a simple weeknight side dish, my favorite is this Kinpira Renkon or Japanese Lotus Root Stir Fry.

 I absolutely love the texture of crunchy root vegetables.
-They can be prepared in every way you can imagine – roasted, stir fried, pan fried, deep fried, or even steamed.
-To me, they are humble vegetables with lots of potentials and I love to find the best ways to enjoy them.
+They can be prepared in every way you can imagine – roasted, stir-fried, pan-fried, deep-fried, or even steamed.
+To me, they are humble vegetables with lots of potential and I love to find the best ways to enjoy them.

 What is Kinpira Renkon?